SoulAuctioneer/phoenix-vapi/HELD_STILL_TO_STATIONARY_FIX.md

 1. **Stale readings in the variance buffer**: The `stationary_candidate_readings` deque was not being cleared when the stationary candidate tracking was reset.
 This meant old readings from the `HELD_STILL` state were contaminating the variance calculation.

+2. **Readings added when not tracking**: The deque was being populated on every call, even when not tracking a stationary candidate.
+This meant that when the device finally met stationary criteria, the buffer already contained non-stationary readings.

-2. **Overly strict variance threshold**: The maximum allowed variance of 0.050 was too strict for real hardware.
+3. **Overly strict variance threshold**: The maximum allowed variance of 0.050 was too strict for real hardware.
 Even when trying to hold the device perfectly still, readings would vary from 0.084 to 0.171 m/s², resulting in a variance that exceeded the threshold.

-3. **Too short variance timeout**: The 8-second timeout for variance checking was too aggressive, causing valid STATIONARY states to be rejected prematurely.
+4. **Too short variance timeout**: The 8-second timeout for variance checking was too aggressive, causing valid STATIONARY states to be rejected prematurely.

 ## Solutions Implemented